blueridgeboost/blueridgeboost.github.io/src/content/geometry.md

 #### Get Ready for Geometry

-**Summer classes in August!**

-Participate in a carefully developed curriculum to review Algebra 1 topics including linear equations, systems of linear equations, and the Pythagorean Theorem.
+Join our Summer classes in August to participate in a carefully developed curriculum to review Algebra 1 topics including linear equations, systems of linear equations, and the Pythagorean Theorem.

 #### Geometry Remediation